The Choice to be a Leader

 Reason 2: Asserting Ideas Versus Conflict Avoidance

-Diane had great ideas, but if conflict arose, she was quick to give in.
+Diane had great ideas, but if a conflict arose, she was quick to give in.
 She would not defend her ideas, especially if she was working with others who were louder and more direct than she was.
 And yet, people could see how exasperated she got at times because of this.

 Diane made the choice to avoid conflict versus stand up for her ideas.
 This gave others the impression that she was more of a follower than a leader.
 Part of our coaching was focused on building her skills to manage conflict effectively so she would not avoid it and would be respected for her judgment and steadfastness.